 Putting Christopher Columbus into Context

-Christopher Columbus’ story is well-known, an Italian who was sponsored by Spain to try and find a route to Asia, instead landing in what is now the Bahamas on October 12, 1492.
-The consequences of Columbus’ expedition and European colonialism are undeniable, but it is interesting to try and consider what Columbus believed he was accomplishing at the time.
-This age of exploration, as discussed in the lesson, was primarily motivated by glory, gold and God.
+Christopher Columbus’ story is well-known.
+An Italian who was sponsored by Spain to try and find a route to Asia, he instead landed in what is now known as the Bahamas on October 12, 1492.
+The consequences of Columbus’ expedition and European colonialism are undeniable, but it’s interesting to try and consider what Columbus believed he was accomplishing at the time.
+This age of exploration, as discussed in the lesson, was primarily motivated by glory, gold, and religious belief.

 Some of these trips resulted in legitimate scientific gain, such as Ferdinand Magellan’s expedition from Spain in 1519.
 Magellan would be killed in what is now known as the Philippines, but a ship from his expedition made it back to Spain in 1521, becoming the first vessel to circumnavigate the globe and prove the world was much bigger than previously believed.

-This printable worksheet asks students to draw similarities and differences between Christopher Columbus, Ponce de Leon, John Cabot, and Ferdinand Magellan.
+A printable worksheet included in the lesson asks students to draw similarities and differences between Christopher Columbus, Ponce de Leon, John Cabot, and Ferdinand Magellan.
 The closing activity of our Columbus lesson asks students to consider the pros and cons of leaving your home to explore an unknown area.

 Ask Students to Think Critically